Javenn2316/Daily-Planner/README.md

-# Calendar PHP Project
+# Daily Planner Project

-This is a simple PHP-based Calendar project using XAMPP, HTML, PHP, CSS, and JavaScript.
+This is a simple PHP-based Daily Planner project using XAMPP, HTML, PHP, CSS, and JavaScript.

 ## 📂 Project Structure